VAD37/unity-jenkinsfile/README.md

 # Enviroment Variables Requirements

 **IMPORANT** Make sure git Bash or mingw64 bash.exe be on top in `Path` environment.
 Other linux shell command can still be accessible when use in pipeline.
 After reset environment.
 Restart server.
+(This was required due to conflict between '\' and '/' in old window-jenkins version)

 ![sapmple](/doc/env-path.jpg)